-CONSENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM AND REPORT ON A SCHEDULE
+CONSENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM AND REPORT ON SCHEDULE

-We consent to the use in this Registration Statement on Form S-4 of our report dated March 14, 2005 relating to the consolidated financial statements of Huntsman International LLC appearing in the Prospectus, which is a part of this Registration Statement, and to the reference to us under the heading "Experts" in such Prospectus.
+We consent to the use in this Amendment No. 1 to the Registration Statement No. 333-125652 on Form S-4 of our report dated March 14, 2005, relating to the financial statements of Huntsman International LLC and subsidiaries, appearing in the Prospectus, which is a part of such Registration Statement, and to the reference to us under the heading "Experts" in such Prospectus.

-Our audits of the financial statements referred to in our aforementioned reports also included the financial statement schedules of Huntsman International LLC listed in Item 21(b).
-These financial statement schedules are the responsibility of the Company's management.
+Our audits of the financial statements referred to in our aforementioned report also included the financial statement schedule of Huntsman International LLC and subsidiaries, listed in Item 21(b).
+These financial statement are the responsibility of the Company's management.
 Our responsibility is to express an opinion based on our audits.
-In our opinion, such financial statement schedules, when considered in relation to the basic financial statements taken as a whole, present fairly in all material respects, the information set forth therein.
+In our opinion, such financial statement schedule, when considered in relation to the basic financial statements taken as a whole, presents fairly in all material respects, the information set forth therein.